allianz/ng-aquila/projects/ng-aquila/src/accordion/accordion.md

 ### Styling options

-The appearance of an accordion can be changed by setting according properties `nxStyle` and `negative` on `nx-accordion` or by giving each of the expansion panels their own configuration.
+The appearance of an accordion can be changed by setting according properties `variant` and `negative` on `nx-accordion` or by giving each of the expansion panels their own configuration.
 Panels will always prefer their own configuration if given.

 #### Negative